Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Introduction

-The method we describe is inspired by the ``peeling algorithm'' of \cite{lin2011fast}, which to the best of our knowledge was the first true black box algorithm described in the literature.
-The method of \cite{lin2011fast} has formally the same sample complexity $\ell \sim k\,\log(N)$ as our method, but involves substantially larger pre-factors.
+The method we describe is inspired by the ``peeling algorithm'' of \cite{lin2011fast}, which to the best of our knowledge was the first true black-box algorithm described in the literature.
+The method of \cite{lin2011fast} has the same asymptotic sample complexity $\ell \sim k\,\log(N)$ as our method, but involves substantially larger pre-factors.
 To be precise, \cite{lin2011fast} is targeted specifically for $\mathcal{H}^1$- and $\mathcal{H}^2$-matrices arising from the discretization of integral equations.
 Strong admissibility, and regular tree structures are used.
 In this environment, the method requires $\ell \sim k\,8^d\,\log(N)$ matrix-vector products involving $\mA$ and $\mA^*$, where $d$ is the dimension of space in which the underlying integral equation is defined.
 In contrast, the method presented here has complexity $\ell \sim k\,6^d\,\log(N)$ for fully populated uniform trees.
-For more general trees, the acceleration over the method of \cite{lin2011fast} is even more dramatic, since the adaptivity of our method enables it to exploit situations where the matrix arises from a set of points located on a lower dimensional geometric object.
+For more general trees, the acceleration over the method of \cite{lin2011fast} can be even more dramatic, since the adaptivity of our method enables it to ``discover'' intrinsic low dimensional structure in a given problem.
 As an illustration, Section \ref{sec:experiments} reports on experiments involving a boundary integral equation defined on a 2D surface in three dimensional space, as well as examples in higher dimensions.

 Another advantage of the techniques presented here is that they are not limited to the $\h^1$ structure.
-To compress uniform $\h^1$ and $\h^2$ matrices, the presented algorithms obtain uniform basis matrices by sampling the interactions of a box with its entire interaction list collectively.
+To compress uniform $\h^1$ and $\h^2$ matrices, the presented algorithms obtain uniform basis matrices (cf.~\cite[Sec.~4.6]{hackbusch1999sparse}) by sampling the interactions of a box with its entire interaction list collectively.
 This process results in higher quality samples while requiring fewer matrix-vector products compared to existing methods that approximate interactions between boxes separately and then apply a recompression step to obtain uniform basis matrices.
 More generally, the formulation of a graph coloring problem can be used to design test matrices for any tessellation (e.g., arising from some other geometric or algebraic admissibility condition).